Press Release: Region’s 12th Case Tests Positive Outside of Region

 This patient will be counted as the region’s 12th positive case.
 NSHC experienced its first confirmed case of COVID-19 on April 14.
 Since then, 11 more cases have shown positive results.
 Three of those cases have been regional residents who tested positive outside of the region, and two of the cases have been patients who have out-of-state primary residences but tested positive in the region.

-Anyone in the region can get tested for COVID-19, and vaccinations are now available on a priority basis.
+Anyone in the region can get tested for COVID-19, and vaccinations are now available to everyone 12 years and older.

-Click >here< to make a vaccination appointment in Nome.
+Click >here< to make a vaccination or testing appointment in Nome.

 Click >here< for vaccination availability information.